tagstream/tagstream/README.md

 # TagStream
-Module to provide a fast, HTML/XML parser with lazy validation.
+Module to provide a fast, HTML5/XML/XHTML tokenzier.

-## Using the TagStream Library
+## Using TagStream
 There are two classes which provides access to the processing of an HTML/XML source.

-### Using TagIterator
+### TagIterator
-The TagIterator allows you to iterate the HTML/XML document in a pull style.
+The TagIterator allows you to iterate the HTML/XML document utilizing a pull methodology.
+Whenever you need the next element you request it and it is parsed and presented.

-### Using Tag object
+### Tag
-The Tag class wraps the TagIterator to provide a Stream based capability.
+The Tag class wraps the TagIterator to provide a Stream<Element> provider.

 Examples: